matt-42/vpp/README.md

-Image constructors also take special image options. ```_Border``` (default: 0) set the border surrounding the pixels so filter accessing neighborhood access to valid pixels when traversing image borders. ```_Aligned``` (default: 16 bytes) set the alignement in bytes of the begining of the first pixel of each row (border excluded) to enable aligned SIMD memory instructions.
+Image constructors also take special image options. ```_Border``` (default: 0) set the border surrounding the pixels so filter accessing neighborhood access to valid pixels when traversing image borders. ```_Aligned``` (default: 16 bytes) set the alignment in bytes of the beginning of the first pixel of each row (border excluded) to enable aligned SIMD memory instructions.

 ```c++